 7. Exercise and Stretch Your Feet Often

-If the hot feet result from nerve damage, stretching, and other exercises will keep your feet flexible and strong.
+If hot feet result from nerve damage, stretching and other exercises will keep your feet flexible and strong.
 You can try many activities, like raising, pointing, and curling your toe, stretching your big toe, splaying your toe, etc. Walking on sand barefoot is another effective exercise for strengthening your calves and feet.
 If the hot feet are because of nerve damage, walking, swimming, or bicycling will also help.

 8. You Could Go For Yoga Toes